 Discover the shockingly literal and thoroughly disturbing 17th-century medical origins of the idiom "blowing smoke up your ass."

 “Oh, you’re just blowing smoke up my ass,” is something you might hear someone say when they think you’re just telling them what they want to hear.
-But in 18th-century England, blowing smoke up one’s ass was an actual medical procedure, and no, we aren’t kidding.
+But in 18th-century England, blowing smoke up your ass was an actual medical procedure, and no, we aren’t kidding.

 According to Gizmodo, one of the earliest reports of such a practice took place in England in 1746, when a woman was left unconscious after nearly drowning.